justeattakeaway/pie/apps/pie-docs/src/components/icon-button/code/code.md

 ## Importing Icons

 We recommend using the `pie-icon-button` component alongside the `pie-icons-webc` package.
-This package contains all of the PIE iconset as importable web components and are built to work alongside our other PIE components.
+This package contains all of the PIE icons as importable web components and are built to work alongside our other PIE components.

 `pie-icon-button` provides a slot into which you can pass your chosen icon, and it will automatically size it to the correct dimensions depending on the `size` of the `pie-icon-button` component.